react-native-google-signin/docs/docs/troubleshooting.md

 Follow these pointers:

-- Make sure that your SHA certificate fingerprints and Android package name you entered in Firebase / Google Cloud Console are correct.
+- Make sure that your SHA certificate fingerprints and Android package name you entered in [Firebase Console](https://console.firebase.google.com/) / [Google Cloud Console](https://console.cloud.google.com/apis/credentials?project=_) are correct.
 - [See how your app was signed](https://x.com/vonovak/status/1692127631473529226).
 If you are in development, make sure your development signing fingerprint is added as well.
 - Follow the [setup guide](/docs/setting-up/get-config-file) and perform its steps once again.
 - [Search the issue tracker](https://github.com/react-native-google-signin/google-signin/issues?q=is%3Aissue+DEVELOPER+ERROR+is%3Aclosed) for old reports of the error